FraunhoferIWES/foxes/docs/source/models.rst

 Some of the partial wakes models make use of the mathematical structure of the associated wake model:

-* :ref:`PartialCentre<foxes.models.partial_wakes.PartialCentre>`: Only evaluate wakes at rotor centres.
+* :class:`PartialCentre<foxes.models.partial_wakes.PartialCentre>`: Only evaluate wakes at rotor centres.
 This is fast, but not accurate.
-* :ref:`RotorPoints<foxes.models.partial_wakes.RotorPoints>`: Evaluate the wake model at exactly the rotor points, then take the average of the combined result.
+* :class:`RotorPoints<foxes.models.partial_wakes.RotorPoints>`: Evaluate the wake model at exactly the rotor points, then take the average of the combined result.
 For large number of rotor points this is accurate, but potentially slow.
-* :ref:`PartialTopHat<foxes.models.partial_wakes.PartialTopHat>`: Compute the overlap of the wake circle with the rotor disc.
+* :class:`PartialTopHat<foxes.models.partial_wakes.PartialTopHat>`: Compute the overlap of the wake circle with the rotor disc.
 This is mathematically exact and fast, but limited to wakes with top-hat shapes.
-* :ref:`PartialAxiwake<foxes.models.partial_wakes.PartialAxiwake>`: Compute the numerical integral of axi-symmetric wakes with the rotor disc.
+* :class:`PartialAxiwake<foxes.models.partial_wakes.PartialAxiwake>`: Compute the numerical integral of axi-symmetric wakes with the rotor disc.
 This needs less evaluation points than grid-type wake averaging.
-* :ref:`PartialGaussian<foxes.models.partial_wakes.PartialGaussian>`: Gaussian-only partial wakes model using the exact analytical rotor-disc average.
+* :class:`PartialGaussian<foxes.models.partial_wakes.PartialGaussian>`: Gaussian-only partial wakes model using the exact analytical rotor-disc average.
-* :ref:`PartialGaussianLookup<foxes.models.partial_wakes.PartialGaussianLookup>`: Gaussian-only partial wakes model using a precomputed lookup artifact for rotor-effective wake weighting at one rotor-centre target point.
+* :class:`PartialGaussianLookup<foxes.models.partial_wakes.PartialGaussianLookup>`: Gaussian-only partial wakes model using a precomputed lookup artifact for rotor-effective wake weighting at one rotor-centre target point.
-* :ref:`PartialSegregated<foxes.models.partial_wakes.PartialSegregated>`: Abstract base class for segregated wake averaging, which means adding the averaged wake to the averaged background result (in contrast to `RotorPoints`).
+* :class:`PartialSegregated<foxes.models.partial_wakes.PartialSegregated>`: Abstract base class for segregated wake averaging, which means adding the averaged wake to the averaged background result (in contrast to `RotorPoints`).
-* :ref:`PartialGrid<foxes.models.partial_wakes.PartialGrid>`: Segregated partial wakes evaluated at points of a :ref:`grid-type rotor<GridRotor>` (which is usually not equal to the selected rotor model).
+* :class:`PartialGrid<foxes.models.partial_wakes.PartialGrid>`: Segregated partial wakes evaluated at points of a :class:`grid-type rotor<GridRotor>` (which is usually not equal to the selected rotor model).

-In the :ref:`default model book<The model book>`, concrete instances of the above partial wakes models can be found under the names
+In the default model book, concrete instances of the above partial wakes models can be found under the names

 * `centre`: The centre point model,